matt-poloni/Sprint-Challenge--Data-Structures-Python/README.md

 Six seconds is an eternity so you've been tasked with speeding up the code.
 Can you get the runtime to under a second?
 Under one hundredth of a second?

+> Original runtime for me was 11.2 seconds

 *You may not use the built in Python list, set, or dictionary for this problem*

 (Hint: You might try importing a data structure you built during the week)